Roasted Vegetable Fajitas

 Vegetable Fajitas with zucchini, carrots, peppers, and onions are roasted until caramelized on a single sheet pan and served in warm corn tortillas with all your favorite toppings.

 These easy Veggie Fajitas are one of our favorite vegetarian meals.
-Packed with tons of roasted veggies packed into warm tortillas with salsa and cheese, these hit the spot every time.
-We also love these easy Shrimp Fajitas and Baked Chicken Fajitas.
+Packed with tons of roasted or sauteed veggies packed into warm tortillas with salsa and cheese, these hit the spot every time.

 As with everything Mexican, it will come as no surprise that I love fajitas.
 There are so many different ways to make fajitas, so many different protein options and veggie options...plus, I could go crazy with the toppings.

-And, although I have made many a meat-filled fajita, this time around I wanted to try an all-veggie-version.
-I like to add meatless meals to my rotation a couple times a week, and this one fits right in.
-Plus, roasting the vegetables gives them a depth of flavor that you just don't get from raw or steamed vegetables.
+Although I love chicken fajitas, steak fajitas, and shrimp fajitas, this time around I wanted to try to make truly delicious vegetable fajitas.
+I like to add meatless meals to my rotation a couple of times a week, and this one fits right in.

 Roasted vegetable fajitas with peppers, zucchini, corn, carrots, and pinto beans in tortillas with shredded cheese.